 If a script name is given, Zorro will open and start it.
 This allows to automatically run scripts or display historical data by clicking on the file. filename (without blanks or special characters) must be either an existing script in the Strategy folder (subfolders are not supported), or a historical data file in .t1, .t6, or .t8 format.
 If a historical data file is given, the Chart script is started with that file.
-While the script is running, the COMMAND status flag is set to indicate that it's run from a commandline.
-Several Zorro functions start other Zorro processes, f.i. for multicore training, retraining, or retesting.
+While the script is running, the COMMAND status flag is set to indicate that it's run from the command line.
+Several Zorro functions use this way to start other Zorro processes, f.i. for multicore training, retraining, or retesting.
 External tools, like the genetic optimizer, also use the command line.

-You can give a command line option either directly in the Windows command prompt, or with the Windows [Run] function, or by editing the properties of a Zorro shortcut.
-For this, right click the shortcut icon and select Properties (for icons in the Win7 task bar you need to hold the [Shift] key).
+You can give a command line option either directly in the Windows command prompt, or with the Windows [Run] function, or by editing the properties of a Zorro shortcut on the Windows desktop.
+For this, right click the shortcut icon and select Properties (for icons in the task bar you need to hold the [Shift] key).
 Under the shortcut tab you'll see the Target field containing the exact location of Zorro.exe within quotation marks.
 Add command line options, such as '-diag', after the last quotation mark, and save the modified shortcut with [Apply].

-Besides the script name, the following command line options can be given (Zorro S only):
+Besides the file name, the following command line options can be given (Zorro S only):

 "c:\program files\Zorro\Zorro.exe" -train Z3

 Starts a re-training run with the Z3 strategy.

 Runs the script pricedownload.c with the selected asset "USD/CAD" in test mode.